-In January, Abudurekefu sent a letter to the US Ambassador to China, expressing his opposition toward the false accusations about the Xinjiang policies.
+In January, Abudurekefu sent a letter to the United States Ambassador to China, expressing his opposition toward the false accusations about the Xinjiang policies.

 He also sent the letter to the Organization of Islamic Cooperation (OIC) during their representatives’ trip to the region.

 “I wanted them to know the US was talking nonsense and what the OIC saw in Xinjiang was the truth,” he told the Global Times.